Port Pipavav

-Port Pipavav is a port on the west coast of India located near the village of Pipavav, Amreli district in the Saurashtra region of Gujarat, 90 km South of Amreli, 15 km South of Rajula and 140 km Southwest of Bhavnagar.
+Port Pipavav is a multi-user, multi-commodity, all weather port on the west coast of India in the Saurashtra region of Gujarat, 90 km South of Amreli, 15 km South of Rajula and 140 km Southwest of Bhavnagar.

-The port has cargo operations for containers, bulk, liquid and roll-on/roll-off cargo and a shipyard that builds naval vessels.The port has been known for poor performance and inefficiency, In the first quarter of fiscal 2025, container volume declined 17.08% year-on-year.
-Dry bulk volume also fell 18% year-on-year.
+The port has cargo operations for containers, bulk, liquid and roll-on/roll-off cargo and an adjoining shipyard that builds naval vessels.

 History

 Cargo port

-In 1986 the Indian government authorized an expenditure of 5 million rupees to initiate port development near the village of Pipavav in Amreli district of the state of Gujarat in India.
-The company Gujarat Pipavav Port Limited was incorporated on 5 August 1992 to build, construct, operate and maintain the port.
-The company was initially a joint venture between GMB and the SKIL Ports & Logistics division of the SKIL Infrastructure group (now known as Mercantile Ports and Logistics (MPL)).
+In 1986 the Indian government authorized an expenditure of 5 million rupees to initiate port development near the village of Pipavav in the Amreli district of the state of Gujarat in India.
+The company GPPL was incorporated on 5 August 1992 to build, construct, operate and maintain the port.
+The company was initially a joint venture between Gujarat Maritime Board (GMB) and the SKIL Ports & Logistics division of the SKIL Infrastructure group (now known as Mercantile Ports and Logistics (MPL)).

-In June 1998, Gujarat Maritime Board (GMB) divested its stake in favour of SKIL Ports & Logistics.
-In 2000, the port formed a joint venture with Indian Railways to start Pipavav Rail Corporation Limited.
+In June 1998, GMB divested its stake in favour of SKIL Ports & Logistics.
+In 2000, GPPL formed a joint venture with Indian Railways to start Pipavav Rail Corporation Limited.
 Commercial operations started in 2002.

 The A.P.
 Moller-Maersk Group acquired a 13.5% equity interest in the company in June 2001.
 Pursuant to the share sale and purchase agreement dated 30 March 2005, SKIL Infrastructure, Nikhil Gandhi, Montana Valves and Compressors and Grevek Investment and Finance divested their shareholding in the company in favour of APM Terminals.